freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 **Inputs**

-There are many possible ways a user can give input/s like:
+There are many possible ways a user can give input/s, such as:

 ```html
 <input type="text" /> <!-- This is for text input -->